 Who is a Medicaid Navigator?

-A Medicaid Navigator is a trained individual or organization that helps people navigate the Medicaid program.
-Medicaid is a joint federal and state program in the United States.
-This program provides health coverage to eligible low-income individuals and families.
+A Medicaid Navigator is a trained individual or organization that helps people navigate the Medicaid program, which is a joint federal and state initiative providing health coverage to low-income individuals and families.
+Additionally, they assist individuals in understanding eligibility requirements and guide them through the application process.

 What is Insurance Exchange Navigation?